astorDev/profl/writing/2024/index.md

 # My 2024 on Medium

 With 2024 coming to an end it's time to reflect on the Medium articles I wrote this year: what went good, what went bad, what was surprising, and what I learned.
-I grouped my articles in X categories, so let me walk you through them one by one
+I grouped my articles in 4 categories, so let me walk you through them one by one

 ## 🦄 Category 1.
 C# and .NET

-Well, I'm a professional C# developer, so this is not surprising that this category is the most popular.
-Surprises came from a performance of a few articles - few have a disappointedly low performance, while others exceeded the expectations.
+Well, I'm a professional C# developer, so it is not surprising that this category is the most popular.
+Surprises came from the performance of a few articles, with some having disappointedly low performance, while others exceeded expectations.
 Let's talk about each of them one by one.

 ### [Exception Handling in ASP.NET Core](https://medium.com/p/9fded06f8ec1)